moda-gov-tw/PETWorks-framework/docs/source/nonuniformentropy.rst

 The following code snippet evaluate the non-uniform entropy [1]_。

-We use ``data/adult.csv`` as the original data, ``data/adult_anonymized.csv`` as the anonymized data, and ``data/adult_hierarchy`` as the data hierarchy to demonstrate how to evaluate this indicator through PETWorks-framework.
+We use ``data/adult/adult.csv`` as the original data, ``data/adult/adult_anonymized.csv`` as the anonymized data, and the data hierarchy, ``data/adult/adult_hierarchy``, defined in ``data/adult/adult_anonymized.yaml`` to demonstrate how to evaluate this metric through PETWorks-framework.

-In the following code snippet, we use the API ``PETValidation(original, anonymized, tech, dataHierarchy)`` with the data and the string “Non-Uniform Entropy” as the parameters to evaluate the non-uniform entropy.
+In the following code snippet, we use the API ``PETValidation(original, anonymized, "Non-Uniform Entropy")`` with the data and the string “Non-Uniform Entropy” as the parameters to evaluate the non-uniform entropy.

 Then, we use the API ``report(result, format)`` with the evaluation result and the string "json" as parameters to print the evaluation result in JSON format.